-Monitoring Period Initial monitoring Parameters 2 pH, alkalinity, orthophosphate or silica 3 , calcium, conductivity, temperature Location Taps and at entry point(s) to the distribution Frequency Every 6 months system After installation of corrosion control pH, alkalinity, orthophosphate or silica 3 , calcium 4 Taps Every 6 months pH, alkalinity dosage rate and concentration (if alkalinity adjusted as part of corrosion control), inhibitor dosage rate and inhibitor residual 5 Entry point(s) to distribution system Biweekly After department specifies parameter values for optimal corrosion control pH, alkalinity, orthophosphate or silica 3 , calcium 4 Taps Every 6 months pH, alkalinity dosage rate and concentration (if alkalinity adjusted as part of corrosion control), inhibitor dosage rate and inhibitor residual 5 Entry point(s) to the distribution system Biweekly Reduced Monitoring pH, alkalinity, orthophosphate or silica 3 , calcium 4 Taps Every 6 months at a reduced number of sites pH, alkalinity dosage rate and concentration (if alkalinity adjusted as part of corrosion control), inhibitor dosage rate and inhibitor residual 5 Entry point(s) to the distribution system Biweekly
+Monitoring Period Parameters 2 Location Frequency nitial monitoring pH, alkalinity, orthophosphate or silica 3 , calcium, conductivity, temperature Taps and at entry point(s) to the distribution system Every six (6) months After installation of corrosion control pH, alkalinity, orthophosphate or silica 3 , calcium 4 Taps Every six (6) months pH, alkalinity dosage rate and concentration (if alkalinity adjusted as part of corrosion control), inhibitor dosage rate and inhibitor residual 5 Entry point(s) to distribution system 6 No less frequently than every two (2) weeks After department specifies parameter values for optimal corrosion control pH, alkalinity, orthophosphate or silica 3 , calcium 4 Taps Every six (6) months' pH, alkalinity dosage rate and concentration (if alkalinity adjusted as part of corrosion control), inhibitor dosage rate and inhibitor residual 5 Entry point(s) to the distribution system 6 No less frequently than every two (2) weeks Reduced Monitoring pH, alkalinity, orthophosphate or silica 3 , calcium 4 Taps Every six (6) months, annually 7 or every three (3) years 8 at a reduced number of sites pH, alkalinity dosage rate and concentration (if alkalinity adjusted as part of corrosion control), inhibitor dosage rate and inhibitor residual 5 Entry point(s) to the distribution system 6 No less frequently than every two (2) weeks

-1Table is for illustrative purposes; consult the text of this section for precise regulatory requirements.
+1Table is for illustrative purposes; consult the text of this rule for precise regulatory requirements.

-2Small and medium-size systems have to monitor for water quality parameters only during monitoring periods in which the system exceeds the lead or copper action level.
+2Small- and medium-size systems have to monitor for water quality parameters only during monitoring periods in which the system exceeds the lead or copper action level.